- Simple & flexible travel insurance for your next adventure.

 -Nicole Clausing, freelance writer (courtesy of Travelocity.com)

 WorldNomads: Fiji's drinking water is of mixed quality; fine in some locations, not so good in others.
-So, ask your host to make your kava from the ubiquitious bottled Fiji Water, just to be on the safe siade.
+So, ask your host to make your kava from the ubiquitious bottled Fiji Water, just to be on the safe side.

 2. Flower power

-If you’re a flower lover than a tour of the Garden of the Sleeping Giants is a must.
+If you’re a flower lover then a tour of the Garden of the Sleeping Giants is a must.
 Located in the Gorgeous Sabeto Valley, the Garden of the Sleeping Giants is where you’ll find the largest collection of orchids in all of Fiji.